The #MeToo movement, along with other initiatives, have shed more light on issues dealing with...

 Minimum Wage Law Exceptions

-The minimum wage does not apply to particular California employees.
+Minimum wage violations do not apply to particular California employees.
 These exceptions include the following:

 Disabled employees may be compensated with a special wage license set by the Labor Commission for a period of one year.
 This license is subject to both approval and renewal by the Labor Commission.